kraflab/dsda-doom/docs/doom_in_hexen.md

   - Always triggers the intermission screen
   - Does not apply the facing angle argument
   - Does not know about clusters (e.g., you can't bring keys through the exit)
+- There may be undefined behaviour when combining new exit specials with UMAPINFO
 - Line flags coming from extra arguments are ignored.
 - Line translucency works like boom (fixed alpha).
 - Line_SetBlocking only applies flags for creatures, players, monsters, sound, and everything.